 Tragically, Andreas died in 1975, at age 27, in a mountaineering accident.
 I had been booked to go with him that week, but called to say I was sorry, I had changed my plans.
 He said, "It's okay, I know what to do."
 He died on Piz Kesch while guiding another client.
-We had climbed the same mountain many times together, including the north face, which in fact isn't very difficult.
+We had climbed the same mountain together many times, including the north face, which in fact isn't very difficult.
 Andreas had wanted to take me to an ice couloir (a narrow vertical chute) on Piz Kesch, but we never got around to it.
 He ended up taking this other client, and no one knows exactly what happened.
 Probably the client was anxious.
 Perhaps he sat down and began sliding towards the glacier, taking Andreas with him.
 Maybe ice screws weren't used.
 Andreas fell to the glacier, and the client, almost frozen on the glacier, survived.

 I've always wondered what would have happened if I had gone with Andreas.
 Word of his death reached me while I was on a ship to New York, from where I had planned to take a ship to Haiti.
 On arriving in New York, I immediately flew back to Switzerland for the funeral.
 It was a sorrowful but impressive long walk with family and friends through the village from his parents' house to the church.
 Inge said she had never seen so many young women crying.
-Afterwards, a postcard arrived from him, sent to me a few days before his death.
+Afterwards, a postcard from a tour to the Ortler arrived from Andreas, posted to me a few days before his death.